All Episodes

 The media doesn't care how many people will suffer if it allows them to ratchet up their assault on the Republicans, who supposedly don't care because they're going ahead with their convention.

-In the old days, the early days of this program, we laughed at all this stuff.
+In the old days, I was thinking about this early, in the old days, the early days of this program, we laughed at all this stuff.

 You know why we laughed at it?

-Because it was it was absurd.
+Because it was absurd.

 We thought everybody recognized that it was absurd.

-Everybody's gonna laugh with us.
+Everybody's going to laugh with us.

-Now we still laugh, but we think how many morons are falling for this now is what we ask now.
+Now we still laugh, but we think, how many morons are falling for this now?

 We used to be confident that all this crap would be seen through.